aurorascharff/next15-account-selector/STEPS.md

 - What about the current setState optimistic update here.
 It adds this additional code with this manual rollback.
 Imagine if we had more logic, the rollback would get increasingly complex.
 - Remove naive useState and use currentAccountResolved directly, rename to currentAccount.
 See delayed update on the select.
 - I now have the UX problem of the select values not updating until the async operation is done.
-The select is not reflecting the user action immediately, it feels "stuck", (and it only select one value.
-We could use the updater function.)
+The select is not reflecting the user action immediately, it feels "stuck".
-- Another useful react 19 api, is useOptimistic.
-UseOptimistic let's us manage optimistic updates more easily, and works along side Actions.
-It takes in state to show when no action is pending, and update function, and the optimistic state and trigger.
-- Within a transition, we can create a temporary optimistic update.
-This state shows for as long as the transitions run, and when its done, settles to the passed value.
-Seamlessly merge with the new value.
 - To avoid the delayed update on the select depending on the server, let's use the new useOptimistic hook from React 19.
 It takes in a state to show when no transition is pending, which is our server truth of the currentAccount, and returns a optimistic account state and a function to update it.
 - Call useOptimistic hook above the server function inside the transition.
 Use the optimistic value for all the existing account variables (remember inside handleSwitchAccount).
+- Within a transition, we can create a temporary optimistic update.
+This state shows for as long as the transitions run, and when its done, settles to the passed value.
+Seamlessly merge with the new value.
 - Showcase the optimistic update in the UI.
 The select updates immediately, and the loading state is shown in the background.
 - Showcase failure state by removing the disabled prop.
 We get automatic "rollback" because the optimistic value is not the same as the server value, it's just a temporary state.
 - UseOptimistic creates a temporary state that is shown while the transition is running, then throws it away and settles to the passed value.
 - Notice how our handleSwitchAccount interaction is completely smooth.
-We fixed the out of sync loading state, and have a more robust optimistic update that works with the transition, with less code, and no UX problems.
+We fixed the out of sync loading state, we skipped the api layer, and have a more robust optimistic update that works with the transition, with less code, and no UX problems.

 ## Add logout item in menu